tonymatthews/r-guide/README.md

 # R Guide

-This guide is adapted from the excellent [R guide by skhiggins](https://github.com/skhiggins/R_guide).
+This guide is adapted from the excellent [R guide by Sean Higgins](https://github.com/skhiggins/R_guide).

 It provides instructions for using R on research projects.
 Its purpose is to to make code consistent, easier to read, and transparent within the CAUSALab @ KI.